 The erosion control devices should not be limited to those which are included in the contract documents.
 The project engineer should authorize adding any device that will be most effective in controlling erosion.

 The primary method for temporary erosion control is stabilizing crop seeding and fertilizing.

 Where possible, the installation of silt fence as perimeter control and for ditch checks should be installed prior to any soil disturbing activities occurring on the project.

 The contractor's responsibility is to insure that soil erosion is minimized and to prevent eroded soil from leaving the construction project onto adjacent property.
 Timely installation of sediment control devices, such as silt fence and ditch checks, will help to prevent this damage from occurring.
 The most effective erosion control practice is stabilized crop seeding which shall be done as the grading progresses.
 This may require the erosion control contractor to mobilize and seed more than once.

-If the temporary erosion control is to be performed by a subcontractor, the subcontractor should be involved in developing the work plan but the plan should be submitted by the contractor.
+If the temporary erosion control is to be performed by a subcontractor, the subcontractor should be involved in developing the work plan but the plan should be submitted by the Prime contractor.

 Damage due to siltation on private property shall be corrected by the contractor with no expense to the contracting authority.